BillyZac/BillyZac.github.io/_posts/2015-02-03-how-to-become-a-world-famous-programmer.markdown

 Let me tell you about a thing that happened yesterday.
 I was teaching myself Ruby on Rails, reading through the official documentation on their site.
 And there it was: a typo!
 Somebody totally forgot to put in an apostrophe!
 Whaaa!
 How is this even possible!
 I mean, this is *the* Ruby on Rails?!?!

 But then I remembered, hey, this is Open Source software!
-I can fix this! :tada:
+I can fix this!

 Here's how it works:

 - Find the repository for the project on GitHub and fork the repo. ![Fork]({{ site.url }}/assets/fork.png)
 - `git clone` it down to your computer.
 - Make the change on your version.